-An acoustic floating floor comprises of a composite of soundproofing materials to gain separation or lesser points of contact with the floor, and the structure itself.
-These lesser points of contact reduce the impact noise significantly; there are products in our core MuteRange that can assist with this which you can view by clicking on the logo below.
+An acoustic floating floor comprises a composite of soundproofing materials to gain separation or lesser points of contact with the floor structure.
+These lower points of contact reduce the impact noise significantly; there are products in our core MuteRange that can assist with this which you can view by clicking on the logo below.

-Isolation Strips are also installed to create a floating floor in timber constructions, with its deviating material structure of 5/10mm - this allows a tongue and groove sub floor such as our MuteDeck 18mm to float on top (making sure to avoid direct fixtures into the joist).
+Isolation Strips are also installed to create a floating floor in timber constructions, with its deviating material structure of 5/10mm - this allows a tongue and groove subfloor such as our MuteDeck 18mm to float on top (making sure to avoid direct fixing into the joist).

 Acoustic Batten Strips can also be used underneath timber battens to create a floating floor with a dense resilient layer, keeping the contact points to a minimum.